Matheus Belém: Career

 Born in São Paulo, Belém joined São Paulo FC's youth setup at the age of 12.
 He played all 5 Copinha games and scored 1 goal for São Paulo's youth academy.
 After that, he was promoted to the first team.
 He made his professional debut with the club on 12 February 2023, coming on as a half-time substitute for Alan Franco in a 3–1 home win against Santos, for the 2023 Campeonato Paulista.

+On 9 July 2023 he was voted the best player on the field by Rede Globo in the match against Red Bull Bragantino.

+On 6 December 2024, after not being used in São Paulo FC professional season, Belém agreed to loan him to Chapecoense, until the end of 2025.
+On 15 April he was returned as he had not entered the field once.

 Style of play

-Belem is known for his speed and physicality.
+Belém is known for his speed and physicality.